OCR4all/ocr4all-backend/README.md

 The development version uses the following profiles by default: server, api, documentation and development.

 #### Security
-Authentication/authorisation is activated in server profile and deactivated in desktop profile.
+Authentication/authorisation is activated in the server profile and deactivated in the desktop profile.

 Authentication/authorisation is configured in the following files in the `ocr4all/workspace/.ocr4all` folder (see below for an example setup): users, passwords and groups.
 After authentication in the application with administrative rights, the API can be used to manage users, passwords and groups.

-If the application uses server profile and, development profile is enabled and/or the application property `ocr4all.application.security.administrator.create` is set to `true`, a default administrator user is created with the login `admin` and password `ocr4all` if no administrator user exists.
+An default administrator user is created, if the application has the server and development profile enabled and/or the application property `ocr4all.application.security.administrator.create` is set to
+`true` and no administrator user exists.
+The login credentials are
+- username: `admin`
+- password: `ocr4all`

 ##### Example: rights management setup
 - **File user** `admin:active::Administrator user`